My Favorite Cookbooks

 Obviously there a lot of fabulous cookbooks that I didn’t include in the top ten list of my favorite cookbooks.
 Irma Rombauer, Julia Child, Marcella Hazan, Diana Kennedy, Madhur Jaffrey and many others have filled my shelves with years worth of cooking.
 Each of them has a recipe or two that I go back to occasionally.
 You can tell me I’m wrong, and I should spend more time with any of them.
 April is unscheduled…

-If you have or buy any of these cookbooks and make one of my suggestions, please comment and/or share a pic!
+If you have or buy any of these cookbooks and make one of my suggestions, please comment here or share a pic with me on Instagram!